 Congratulations on Becoming a Bull!

-You made it!
+Congratulations to the Class of 2024!
 Accepted!
 I mean, they made it, but it sure feels like we, as parents did a lot of work to get our kids to college.
 Becoming a USF Bull is very exciting, and now that decisions are over, there is still important work to be done.

 First, it may sound silly, but check your admissions letter for accuracy regarding their name, entrance term, residency status, address and major.
 If any changes need to be made, it needs to be done as soon as possible.
 Activate your NETID and obtain your USF email address.
 Then, you can log in to OASIS and verify/change any contact information.
 You will also need to complete any forms that USF requires of you and pay the $200 non-refundable deposit.
 Deadlines for deposits are December 1 for students starting in the Spring, and May 1 for those starting in the Summer and Fall.